serenity-is/docs/tutorials/movies/readme.md

 We could implement *Down()* method to make it possible to undo this migration (drop movie table and mov schema etc), but for the scope of this sample, lets leave it empty.

-> Inability to undo a migration won't hurt much, but deleting a table by mistake could do more damage.
+> Inability to undo a migration might not hurt much, but deleting a table by mistake could do more damage.

 On top of our class we applied a Migration attribute.